 - If you have a car, take a drive.
 Go to another town and pretend you're someone famous for the day.

 - Start the day by getting up early, even if you would rather sleep in.
-See the sun rising on your birthday and the world (at least your part of it) getting ready for the new day.
+See the sun rising on your birthday and the world (at least your part of it) while getting ready for the new day.

 - Use every flimsy excuse to tell people it's your birthday.
-You may get a bonus like a free coffee but, at the very least a lot of people will wish you a "Happy Birthday".
+You may get a bonus like a free coffee, but at the very least, a lot of people will wish you a happy birthday.

 - Weather permitting, give yourself a picnic in the park.
 Bring a good book and a blanket to sit on.

-- If you can manage to stay overnight in a hotel, you can even get late night room service.
+- If you can manage to stay overnight in a hotel, you can even get late-night room service.
 That is still one of my favourite things to do for my own birthday.
 I like getting a hotel right in the downtown area of the big city.

 - Send yourself flowers, bake yourself a cake and get yourself a birthday card.
 Don't skimp on the traditions just because you're alone.

 - Choose your own adventure.
-Take a few 'wrong' turns and see where you end up - go to places you've never taken the time to see before.
+Take a few "wrong" turns and see where you end up.
+Go to places you've never taken the time to see before.

 - Don't spend your birthday catching up on laundry or dishes or other endless household chores.
 They will all still be there tomorrow.
-If you have to, get dishes and laundry done the day before so they won't bug you on your birthday.
+If you have to, get dishes and laundry done the day before so they don't bug you on your birthday.

 - Tell one lie about yourself to a stranger.
 Yes, it sounds silly.
-But, just for today (your birthday) let someone think you're more impressive than you think you really are.
+But just for today (your birthday), let someone think you're more impressive than you think you really are.